On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

-"I intend to reconcile with Michael Schumacher".
+"I want to reconcile with Michael Schumacher".

-"Things of the past that are forgotten.
+"These are things of the past that are forgotten.
 From now on, we'll certainly get along fine".

-"The overtakes are guaranteed.
+"Overtakes are guaranteed.
 It will be the most challenging and spectacular circuit of Formula 1".

 But, while he was pronouncing those words, the object in question was already on sale in the stores and in the stands of the Monza racetrack.